-Our volunteers and supporters work to create a vibrant and inclusive cycling culture, putting forward positive policy ideas and pressing for investment.
+We are a membership group entirely run by volunteers and supporters (Constitution).
+We work to create a vibrant and inclusive cycling culture, putting forward positive policy ideas and pressing for investment.

 Whenever you ride your bike you help make cycling a normal, everyday activity.
 You can also help in lots of other ways and add your voice to over three thousand other supporters.

 - Subscribe to our email newsletter (you can see previous newsletters here).

 - Follow us on Twitter and Facebook to share the word

 - Join one of our action groups, on infrastructure, road justice and more.

 UPDATE: The survey is now closed – we would like to thank the hundreds of people who took part.
 We will be publishing the results in the next few weeks What do you think about cycling in Bristol?
 What do you think about Bristol Cycling Campaign?
 Do the Survey!
 Please help us become a more effective voice for cycling in Bristol by understanding these questions.
 Our 2020 Supporter Survey should take 9-10 minutes to complete.
 AND you…Read More

 Cycling Campaign and coronavirus

 While all face-to-face Campaign meetings are postponed until further notice you can still get involved in our Forums, Twitter, Facebook or simply just contact us.
 We are looking into hosting online meetings (such as Skype or Zoom) - let us know if you are interested.
 For most people cycling will continue to be the healthiest way to get about.
 There’s some helpful info at https://www.cyclinguk.org/article/coronavirus-qa-it-safe-cycle but if you’re ill you’re not going anywhere fast – get well…Read More

 2019 AGM report and review of Simon Munk's presentation